meefs/prvhash/README.md

 function dramatically, for hash-table uses.
 Note that the `prvhash64s` function starts from the "full zero" state and then performs acceptably.

-## Hashing Method's Philosophy ##
+## Hashing Method's Philosophy

-Any external entropy (message) that enters this PRNG system acts as a high-frequency and high-quality re-seeding which changes the random number generator's "position" within the PRNG period, randomly.
+Any external entropy (message) that enters this PRNG system acts as a high-frequency and high-quality reseeding which changes the random number generator's "position" within the PRNG period, randomly.
 In practice, this means that two messages that are different in even 1 bit, at any place, produce "final" random number sequences, and thus hashes, which are completely